jmdisuanco/node-framework-benchmarker/README.md

 - update the `package.json`
 - and a server file inside frameworks directory
 - Test
-- and sumbit a PR
+- and submit a PR

 # What's inside